glasnt/talks/2017_01_LCA_JavaScript/slides.md

 even with all it's edgecases, it's the devil you can't avoid.

 you have no alternative in the browser.
 ---
-# All languages<br>have quirks <!-- .slide: class="center" -->
-Note:

-all languages have quirks

-some are legitimate bugs in the langauge, some are only 'wats' because we don't know what's going on.
-And if you don't understand what the language is doing, they can bite you.

-That being said, at the end of the day, they are just tools.
----

 > "We are not our tools.<br>Discrimination based on tools is just as bad as discrimination based on race or gender"<br>- <a href="https://twitter.com/glasnt/status/613963672046583808">Rachel Nabours</a> <!-- .slide: class="center" -->